ArchipelagoMW/Archipelago/docs/world api.md

 e.g. `from .options import MyGameOptions` from your `__init__.py` will load `world/[world_name]/options.py` and make its `MyGameOptions` accessible.

-When imported names pile up it may be easier to use `from . import Options` and access the variable as `options.MyGameOptions`.
+When imported names pile up it may be easier to use `from . import options` and access the variable as `options.MyGameOptions`.

 Imports from directories outside your world should use absolute imports.